SOLARIS-JHU/CINOC/faccenda.md

 dpc_project/
+├── examples/
+│   ├── heat1d/
+│       ├── dynamics.py                 # Wraps apply_tesseract for a single time step
+│       └── train.py                    # Main unrolling loop (BPTT)
+│   ├── another_pde_Nd/
+│       ├── dynamics.py
+│       └── train.py
+├── models/
+│   └── policy.py                       # JAX model: (state, xi) -> [u, xi_dot].
+Includes both centralized and decentralized versions
+│
-├── tesseracts/
+├── tesseracts/                         # The "Legacy" Simulators
-│   └── fem_solver/           # The "Legacy" Simulator (just RK4 in our case I'd say)
+│   └── solverV1/                       # For heat1d
 │       ├── tesseract_api.py            # Must define 'apply' and 'vjp'
-│       ├── solver_logic.py   # Your legacy C++/Julia/Python FEM code
+│       ├── solver.py                   # Our legacy C++/Julia/Python FEM code (Jax in this case) logic
-│       └── Dockerfile        # Environment for the legacy solver (not necessary if we use a Jax solver) ├── model/
+│       └── Dockerfile                  # Environment for the legacy solver (not necessary if we use a Jax solver) │   └── solverV2/                       # For another PDE │       ├── tesseract_api.py
-│   └── policy.py             # JAX/Equinox MLP: (state) -> [u, xi_dot]
-├── dpc_engine/
+│       ├── solver.py
-│   ├── dynamics.py           # Wraps apply_tesseract for a single time step
-│   └── loss_functions.py     # Tracking, Force, and Collision losses
+│       └── Dockerfile
-└── train.py                  # Main unrolling loop (BPTT)
+│
+└── README

 to do:
-- look at jax-fem
+- other pde example
+- how to exploit tesseract for gpu
-- build the fem solver out of that potentially
+- use barrier function instead of bondaru penalties potentially
-- build dpc